-The research on the Green family is in an attempt to discover who the Frances Green is that married John Heaphy, in 1799, Limerick.
+The research on the Green family is in an attempt to discover who Frances Green is that married John Heaphy, in 1799, St. Munchins, COI, Limerick.

 BALLYMACREECE, LIMERICK (Barony of Clonwilliam)

-Captain Abraham Green (d.1724) purchased the forfeited lands of James II, setting up his seat at Ballymacreece.
-He married Annabella Blennerhassett about 1694.
-Annabella is a brother to Robert Blennerhassett, who is the father of Rachel Blennerhassett, who married Daniel Heaphy in 1715.
+1 Captain Abraham Green (d.1724) purchased the forfeited lands of James II, setting up his seat at Ballymacreece, Limerick.
+Abraham married Annabella Blennerhassett in November 1694, Limerick.
+Annabella is a brother to Gerald Blennerhassett, father of Rachel Blennerhassett, who married Daniel Heaphy in 1715.

-Henry Green (1684 - 1745) was born in Fermanagh and was high sheriff there in 1721.
-Henry moved to Limerick to take up ownership of the lands at Ballymacreece, which he inherits from his uncle, Captain Abraham Green.
-Merchant, Limerick.
-He married in 1714 to Letitia Pockrich/Pockeridge, who was a cousin of Henry, daughter of Richard "Porrets" Pockrich and Dorothy Newburgh.
+i Henry Green (1684 - 1745) was born in Fermanagh and was high sheriff there in 1721.
+Henry moved to Limerick to take up ownership of the lands at Ballymacreece, which he inherits from his uncle, Captain Abraham Green, merchant, Limerick.
+Henry was the High Sheriff of Co.
+Fermanagh in 1721 (Ref: Crossle Genealogical Abstracts).
+Henry married in 1714 to his first cousin, Letitia Pockrich/Pockeridge, daughter of Richard "Porrets" Pockrich and Dorothy Newburgh (sister to Elizabeth Newburgh, mother of Henry Green).
 Henry and Letitia had three known children:

-i Abraham Green, born about 1715, the eldest son of Henry.
-He married Honora Piers and had the following children:
+Abraham Green, born about 1715, the eldest son of Henry.
+He married Honora Piers (dau of William and niece of William Piers, died 1751, of Portarlington) in 1739, and had the following children:

 Letitia Green, born about 1743, she married John Armstrong, of Farney Castle, in 1770.